k1monfared/machine_learning_octave/README.md

 My matlab sample projects from Stanford's Andrew Ng class

-Note: The codes are implementations Andrew Ng's homework problems for his online machine learning course that I have done.
-The creidt for many auxiliary files goes to him and the course team.
+Note: The codes are implementations of Andrew Ng's homework problems for his online machine learning course that I have done.
+The credit for many auxiliary files goes to him and the course team.